bodrick/awesome/TOPICS.md

 *   [kevinburke/hamms](https://github.com/kevinburke/hamms) - Malformed servers to test your HTTP client
 *   [sivel/speedtest-cli](https://github.com/sivel/speedtest-cli) - Command line interface for testing internet bandwidth using speedtest.net
 *   [SFTtech/openage](https://github.com/SFTtech/openage) - Free (as in freedom) open source clone of the Age of Empires II engine :rocket:
+*   [samuelclay/NewsBlur](https://github.com/samuelclay/NewsBlur) - NewsBlur is a personal news reader that brings people together to talk about the world.
+A new sound of an old instrument.
+*   [graphite-project/graphite-web](https://github.com/graphite-project/graphite-web) - A highly scalable real-time graphing system

 ## dotnetcore